destrixapp/docs/docs/DAX/v1/Reference/Functions/DisableEXEType.md

 ---
 tags:
     - DAX
-title: DisableEXEType
+title: DisableEXEType - DAX
 description: DisableEXEType is the function responsible for disable commands by type.
 Rather than disabling individual commands, you can disable them by type.
 search:
   boost: 2
 ---

 # <p style="color: var(--md-default-fg-color); display: inline;">:fontawesome-solid-plug: DAX</p>:DisableEXEType
 DisableEXEType is the function responsible for disable commands by type.
-Rather than disabling individual commands, you can disable them by [type](/DAX/Reference/CommandTypes/).
+Rather than disabling individual commands, you can disable them by [type](../CommandTypes.md).
 These are not the same as categories.

 ## Try it
 #### Parameters